githubProjectTermux/miningbot/README.md

 # Files Required

 The main files are folder ("data", and "issues"), and others ("miningInfo_RigServer.py", "miningInfoBot_v1.py", "rig_details.txt") to run the whole system.
-"MiningInfoBot v1.0.doc" is a word document that contains the software you need to download, set, and also explains my code.
+"MiningInfoBot v1.0.doc" is a word document that contains informations of the software you need to download, set, and also explains my code.

 # Abtract of each file